perama-v/TODD/README.md

     is for CIDs that all start with the same base-58 character.
     - User obtains `chapter_Qm1`
     - Example database: Sourcify repostory

+A `Chapter` definition MAY be broad enough to include all possible `Records`.
+This mean that a `Volume` only has one `Chapter`.
+This may be appropriate where a database is small enough to not warrant dividing into smaller pieces, or where a database has an alternative method for users to determine if a Chapter is desired (such as bloom filters).

 ### Records